PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

 the script to produce an output file called output.txt.
 You would need to run the following command::

-   pct_funcload example.corpus -l -o output.txt
+   pct_funcload example.corpus -l -o output.txt x

 .. _functional_load_api: